 While traveling through northwest France, I was on the hunt for new, nutty discoveries in Brittany.
 Strolling through the tiny historic tourist village of Rochefort en Terre, I stumbled upon a tiny shop, L'Art Gourmand, and was blown away by all the nutastic treats.
 Almost every nut is represented here: almonds, pistachios, pecans, hazelnuts, even humble pignolis, not to mention one of the largest, most playful assortments of marzipan I've ever seen (and I've seen a lot of marzipan).
 Puppies, dinos, bunnies, pigs, and an assortment of fruits—all in marzipan form.

-Entries tagged with 'Snapshots from France'
+'Snapshots from France' on Serious Eats

 This is a breadstick that will surely haunt my dreams, and perhaps one worth even attempting to replicate at home.
 Imagine a torpedo-shaped roll of the best quality—open-textured, chewy, crusty French bread—then stud that bread with oozing pockets of melted emmenthal and salty nuggets or mimolette, the cantaloupe-shaped cheese from Lille.
 Sharp and salty, with a Parmesan-like texture, mimolette is colored bright-orange with annatto and has a mottled surface that's been treated with cheese mites introduced to add their distinct hazelnut-scented aroma.

 I thought I was putting together a mean picnic.
 Until last week, when I experienced a picnic that left me thoroughly humbled.
 Let me walk you through the recipe.